FreeCAD/FreeCAD-documentation/wiki/Basic_Attachment_Tutorial.md

 ## Attachment

-We will start with a block and pocket the excess away.
+We will start with a block and remove the excess with a pocket.

 Switch to Part Design workbench, open a new document, create a body and a new sketch on the XY plane.